37463746/Bluetooth-Receiver-Prototype/README.md

 # Bluetooth-Receiver-Prototype-

-Important: The diagram of the prototype can be found under the tab labelled "Wiki" within this repository

 Notes:

 -This code aims to test if the bluetooth receiver can recieve signal and then use the signals to execute a command